Creating a Daily Rhythm That Helps Your Nervous System Feel Safe

 Modern life tends to blur these signals.
 We stay indoors under artificial light, scroll late into the night, rush through meals, and override fatigue with caffeine and stimulation.

-I know I personally feel dramatically different when I start my day slow with a peaceful moment outside versus immediately on my phone tackling my to-do list.
+I know I personally feel dramatically different when I start my day slow with a peaceful moment versus immediately on my phone tackling my to-do list.

 The body likes rhythm.
 It likes knowing when to wake, eat, move, rest, and recover.